Andrew Gebara

 Andrew J. Gebara (born c.
-1969) is a United States Air Force lieutenant general who serves as the deputy chief of staff for strategic deterrence and nuclear integration of the United States Air Force.
+1969) is a United States Air Force lieutenant general who served as the deputy chief of staff for strategic deterrence and nuclear integration of the United States Air Force.
 He served as commander of the Eighth Air Force from 2021 to 2023.

 In January 2023, Gebara was nominated for promotion to lieutenant general and assignment as deputy chief of staff for strategic deterrence and nuclear integration of the United States Air Force.
 In July 2025, he was nominated for reappointment as a lieutenant general and assignment as the director of staff of the United States Air Force.